lmarkely/charity_ml/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+This project is part of Udacity Machine Learning Engineer Nanodegree.
+The followings are project instructions and guidelines.
+The project report is provided in `finding_donors.ipynb` or `finding_donors.html`.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: